 NCDOT updates the STIP every two years to ensure it accurately reflects North Carolina's current financial situation.
 The STI law also mandates ongoing evaluation and improvement to ensure the process continues to be responsive to North Carolina’s diverse needs.
 A prioritization work group was established to examine the current process and develop recommendations for changes to strengthen the next iteration.
 These initial steps toward the next update of the STIP have already begun.
 (Learn more about strategic prioritization.)

 While the Strategic Transportation Investments law (STI) allows NCDOT to make more efficient use of its existing revenue, only 1 in 5 (18 percent) of the 3,100 projects submitted for prioritization in 2014 can be funded over the next 10 years with current revenue resources.

 Governor Pat McCrory's 25-Year Vision for transportation recognizes the need to pursue alternative funding solutions such as public-private partnerships and bond strategies that will allow us to take advantage of current low interest rates to deliver vital infrastructure improvements for North Carolina.

 To that end, Governor McCrory has proposed two bonds of approximately $1.4 billion each, one for roads and one for public infrastructure.
 The North Carolina General Assembly has also proposed legislation to help address the department’s need for additional revenue.

 The Strategic Mobility Formula funds projects in three categories:

-Projects in this category will receive 30% of the available revenue, shared equally over NCDOT’s 14 Transportation Divisions, which are groupings of local counties.
-Project scores will be based 50% on data and 50% on local rankings by area planning organizations and the NCDOT Transportation Divisions.
+Projects in this category will receive 30 percent of the available revenue, shared equally over NCDOT’s 14 transportation divisions, which are groupings of local counties.
+Project scores will be based 50 percent on data and 50 percent on local rankings by area planning organizations and the NCDOT transportation divisions.

 Highway projects in this category are analyzed according to three criteria: